Everything You Need to Know About Oedipus Complex

 Long ago, a psychologist named Sigmund Freud noticed these patterns and gave them a specific name.
 Even though some of his ideas feel very old now, they help us understand the intense emotions children feel as they learn about love and family.
 It is a natural phase that helps children figure out who they are and how to relate to the people they love most.

-The oedipus complex meaning comes from a classical psychoanalytic theory about how children grow up emotionally.
+The Oedipus complex’s meaning comes from a classical psychoanalytic theory about how children grow up emotionally.
 It describes a stage in early childhood when a child becomes strongly attached to the primary caregiver and struggles to “share” that security.
 Freud named this after a character from a Greek myth who accidentally killed his father and married his mother.

 Dr Akul Gupta, consultant psychiatrist at BetterPlace, explains that when children grow up, the caregiver provides safety, nourishment, and comfort.
 At this age, children do not yet understand the concept of sharing; they want exclusive attention.
 You can see this in simple examples, such as how young children find it difficult to share toys.
 In the same way, they find it difficult to share emotional attention.
 This is also where sibling rivalry often begins, as an elder child may struggle when a new baby arrives because they feel their sense of security is being divided.